Venthe/gitea-helm-chart/README.md

 ## Renovate

-To be able to use a digest value which is automatically updated by `Renovate` a custom [regexManager](https://docs.renovatebot.com/modules/manager/regex/) is required.
+To be able to use a digest value which is automatically updated by `Renovate` a [customManager](https://docs.renovatebot.com/modules/manager/regex/) is required.
 Here's an examplary `values.yml` definition which makes use of a digest:

 ```yaml